andyzhangx/demo/windows/azuredisk/README.md

 ## Support from k8s version 1.7.x on Windows Server version 1709
 #### Attention:
-1. v1.8.0 - v1.8.2 does not support azure disk mount on windows
+1. v1.8.0 - v1.8.2 does not support azure disk mount on windows, v1.7.x and v1.8.3 above support
 2. azure disk mount feature is only supported on `Windows Server version 1709` (`"agentWindowsSku": "Datacenter-Core-1709-with-Containers-smalldisk"`), and there is a breaking change for Windows container running on 1709, only container tag with `1709` keyword could run on 1709, e.g.
 ```
 microsoft/aspnet:4.7.1-windowsservercore-1709